vesoft-inc/nebula/docs/rfcs/0001-manage-memory-of-AST-by-arena.md

 # Design explanation

 The Arena is the technology to pre-allocate large block memory and construct objects on it.
 It's different from the normal way which allocate then construct one by one.
-In this way, Arena reduce the count of allocate and deallocate calling.
+In this way, Arena reduce the count of allocating and deallocating calls.

 In Nebula Graph, with the placement new operator of c++, we could construct the object in specific address.
-So we could construct the object in memory allocated from Arena.
+So we could construct the object in memory allocated by Arena.

 But the stl container members of AST are still managed by c++ default Allocator.
 For example, a classical Expression definition as below: